Hypfer/Valetudo/docs/_pages/installation/roborock-ota.md

 The service is provided by Dennis who is also the reason, why Valetudo can exist in the first place.

-The reason this guide switched to dustbuilder only is that it provides a controlled environment, which eliminates common support issues.
+The reason this guide switched to Dustbuilder only is that it provides a controlled environment, which eliminates common support issues.
 The irony that this guide suggests using "the cloud" to uncloud your device is not lost on me.